Scot Shields: Major league career

-Though he started the 2001 season with the Triple-A Salt Lake Stingers, Shields was called up to the MLB on May 25, making his debut against Tampa Bay Rays on May 26, pitching one-plus innings and allowing one hit and one walk.
+Though he started the 2001 season with the Triple-A Salt Lake Stingers, Shields was called up to MLB on May 25, making his debut against Tampa Bay Rays on May 26, pitching one-plus innings and allowing one hit and one walk.
 He was optioned back to Salt Lake, but was recalled on June 27.
 In eight relief appearances with the Angels, Shields allowed eight hits and seven walks before being optioned back to Salt Lake, where he stayed for the remainder of the season.

 Though he began 2002 with the Stingers, Shields was recalled to the major leagues on June 14, this time for good.
 In his final 38 relief appearances, he allowed only seven earned runs, only allowing opponents a .176 average, the best in the league.
 He also started for the club on September 27 against the Seattle Mariners, receiving a no-decision and allowing four hits and two earned runs while striking out two.